In this Mechanical Comprehension Test Guide you’ll find practice tests, coaching videos & 5 Top Tips for success. Let’s get started!

 - Perhaps you’d like some guidance on how to deal with nerves & anxiety at your interview?

 - Lastly the Tools and Resources page is packed with useful equipment and ‘A’ List recommendations that will make your life easier.

-I hope you enjoyed this free guide and found it useful?
-I wish you the best of luck in your future career and with your mechanical comprehension test.
+We hope you enjoyed this free guide and found it useful?
+We wish you the best of luck in your future career and with your mechanical comprehension test.